oinanoanalysis/h5oina/H5OINAFile.md

 #### <a name="ebsd-data"></a> Data Group Specification

-The number of rows (first dimension of array) of all datasets is equal to the size of the acquisition (i.e. width x height).
+The number of rows (first dimension of array) of all datasets is equal to the size of the acquisition.
+For example, width x height for maps and length for line scans.
 In other words, it is equal to the total number of pixels in the acquisition.

 The EBSD Data Group contains the following datasets.